-The COVID-19 pandemic has prompted a number of states to expand access to mail-in ballots.
+The COVID-19 pandemic prompted a number of states to expand access to mail-in ballots.
 While in previous American elections, most voters have cast their ballots in person, mail-in voting has a long history in the United States.
 The practice dates back to the Civil War, when soldiers were given the opportunity to vote from the battlefield.

 What about fraud?